GSK-Biostatistics/hassediagrams/README.md

 The package is an implementation of the methodology described in Bate and Chatfield (2016a and 2016b).

-Bate ST, Chatfield MJ (2016a).
+Bate S.T., Chatfield M.J.
+(2016a).
 “Identifying the structure of the experimental design.”
 Journal of Quality Technology, 48(4), 343–364.

-Bate ST, Chatfield MJ (2016b).
+Bate S.T., Chatfield M.J.
+(2016b).
 “Using the structure of the experimental design and the randomization to construct a mixed model.”
 Journal of Quality Technology, 48(4), 365–387.

-# Features
+## Features

-## Functions
+### Functions

 `hasselayout()`